kookiecrack/HTB_Walkthrough/Devel.md

 ```
 sudo nmap -sC -sS -sV -A 10.10.10.5
 ```
 * The results of the Nmap show that TCP port 21 and 80 are open.
-Target machine OS is likely Windows Server 2008 R2.
+Target machine OS is likely Windows Server 2008 R2 or Windows 7.
-* Google search revealed that IIS/7.5 is mapped to Windows Server 2008 R2
+* Google search revealed that IIS/7.5 is mapped to Windows Server 2008 R2 or Windows 7.

 ```
 PORT   STATE SERVICE VERSION